Ehlinger’s TD pass helps Texas beat No. 6 Oklahoma St. in OT

 Same goes for the entire Big 12.

-After Kansas State’s loss to West Virginia earlier in the day, Oklahoma State entered the game as the only remaining unbeaten team in Big 12 play.
-Now, the race is jumbled and Texas (4-2, 3-2) is back in the picture to possibly play in the championship game.
+After Kansas State’s loss at West Virginia earlier in the day, Oklahoma State entered the game as the only remaining unbeaten team in Big 12 play.
+Now, the race is jumbled and Texas (4-2, 3-2) is back in the picture to possibly play in the conference championship game.

-Sanders passed for career highs of 400 yards and four touchdowns, but he fumbled twice and threw an interception — turnovers that led to 17 Texas points.
-Tylan Wallace caught 11 passes for 187 yards and two touchdowns while Chuba Hubbard was held to 72 yards on 25 carries for the Cowboys.
+Sanders passed for career highs of 400 yards and four touchdowns, but he fumbled twice and threw an interception — turnovers that led to 13 Texas points.

+Oklahoma State coach Mike Gundy said the defense, which entered the game as one of the nation’s best, was solid given the circumstances.

+“We put them in terrible positions time after time, and they rallied a few times and held them to field goals,” Gundy said.
+“I’m going to say they played well, we just can’t put them in that position that many times, particularly against a quarterback like Sam Ehlinger.”

 Oklahoma State drove into Texas territory late in the first half with a 24-17 lead, but Ossai stripped him and Texas defensive tackle Ta’Quon Graham recovered and returned the ball to the Oklahoma State 20.
 The Longhorns got just a field goal out of it, and Oklahoma State took a 24-20 lead into the break.